hyperledger-archives/indy-sdk/doc/getting-started/getting-started.md

   })
 ```

-In addition, Alice must get Claim Schema and corresponded Claim Definition for each used Claim, the same way, as on the step of Claim Request creating.
+In addition, Alice must get Claim Schema and corresponded Claim Definition for each used Claim, the same way, as on the step creation of Claim Request.

-Now Alice has everything to create Proof for **Acme Job-Application** Proof Request by calling `anoncreds.prover_create_proof`.
+Now Alice has everything to create Proof for **Acme Job-Application** Proof Request.
 ```python
   apply_job_proof_json = \
       await anoncreds.prover_create_proof(alice_wallet, job_application_proof_request_json, job_application_requested_claims_json,